ComponentKitchen/template-instantiation/README.md

 This repository tries out some API variations for the [HTML Template Instantiation](https://github.com/w3c/webcomponents/blob/gh-pages/proposals/Template-Instantiation.md) proposal.
+This document describes the suggestions; the rest of the files here are a hypothetical (not yet complete) polyfill to explore how it might feel to code with these suggestions in practice.

 The main suggestion is to consider turning the notion of updating live elements into a first-class concept, independent of `<template>` elements.
 The goal would be to preserve the current proposal for mustache syntax, while adding support for other types of parsers, including a means of creating updatable elements directly through imperative code.